doctrine/dbal/docs/design/AZURE_FEDERATIONS.md

 2. Having a central table that is accessed with a second connection to generate sequential ids
 3. Using natural keys from the domain.

 The second approach has the benefit of having numerical primary keys, however also a central failure location.
-The third strategy can seldom be used, because the domains dont allow this.
+The third strategy can seldom be used, because the domains don't allow this.
 Identity columns cannot be used at all.

     @@@ php
     <?php